-Utah requires its drivers to maintain the following coverages at these minimum limits:
+Utah requires its drivers to maintain the following coverages with at least these minimum limits:

 You'll typically see the minimum liability limits expressed as 25/65/15.